ksavva1/cog-tests/src/pages/index.md

     grid_items:
       - title: Cerebellum
         content: >
           A summary of what the page would contain.
-Say, a bit of into about the cerebellum or whatever you want.
+Text, info, brain facts, anything.
         actions:
           - label: Learn More
             url: /brain